gosling-lang/gosling-docs/Documentation.md

 `x` specify the horizontal position of a visual mark
 ### xe
 `xe` stands for the end of x axis. `xe` is usually used with `x` to specify the start horizontal position and the end horizontal position of a visual mark.

 ### y
 `y` specify the vertical position of a visual mark
 ### ye
 `ye` stands for the end of y axis. `ye` is usually used with `x` to specify the start vertical position and the end vertical position of a visual mark.

+### x1 y1 x1e y1e
+the four channels are only used in `link` mark.
+`x1` specify the horizontal position of end of the link

 ### row